 Fig. 5 shows the validity of the times ton and tof.
-An -on- or -off- in the display indicates whether a signal is applied to the enable input.
+Whether a signal is present at the enable inputs is indicated on the front panel by LEDs.
+In addition, an -on- or -off- appears in the corresponding display.

-The enable inputs EnIn-3 to EnIn-5 are only available with types ES-FDP-FS8n.
+The enable inputs EnIn-3 to EnIn-5 are only available with types ES-FDP-FS8s.